-When data were analyzed by route, the Traditional route programs indicated that for mathematics, 68 percent of the programs met their goals, 71 percent for science, and 69 percent for special education programs.
-For Alternative IHE-based programs, 67 percent of the programs met goals for mathematics, 69 percent for science, and 78 percent for special education.
-For the Alternative LEA-based route, 75 percent of the programs met goals for mathematics, 88 percent for science, and 92 percent for special education.
-More than two-thirds of Traditional and Alternative, IHE-based routes met their goals for Mathematics, Science, and Special Education.
-Alternative LEA-based route has smaller number of programs, and that route was able to meet their goals between 75 percent for Mathematics and 92 percent for Special Education in 2019-20.
+When data were analyzed by route, the Traditional route programs indicated that for mathematics, 74 percent of the programs met their goals, 69 percent for science, and 70 percent for special education programs.
+For Alternative IHE-based programs, 63 percent of the programs met goals for mathematics, 70 percent for science, and 79 percent for special education.
+For the Alternative LEA-based route, 63 percent of the programs met goals for mathematics and for science, and 92 percent for special education.
+More than half of Traditional and Alternative, IHE-based routes met their goals for mathematics, science, and special education.
+Alternative LEA-based route has a smaller number of programs, and that route was able to meet their goals with 63 percent for mathematics and science, and 92 percent for special education in 2020-21.

 Table 9a.
-Annual Goals to Increase Number of Prospective Teachers in Mathematics, Science, Special Education, by route, 2019-20
+Annual Goals to Increase Number of Prospective Teachers in Mathematics, Science, Special Education, by route, 2020-21

-When data were analyzed by higher education segments, California State University indicated that 60 percent of the programs met goals for mathematics, 59 percent met goals for science, and 68 percent met goals for special education.
-For University of California, 67 percent met goals for mathematics, 67 percent for science, and 50 percent for special education.
-For Private/Independent Institutions, 74 percent of mathematics programs met goals, 79 percent for science, and 79 percent met goals for special education.
-When looking at the subject areas, special education programs were able to meet their goals at a higher percentage compared to mathematics and science.
+When data were analyzed by higher education segments, California State University indicated that 67 percent of the programs met goals for mathematics, 68 percent met goals for science, and 80 percent met goals for special education.
+For University of California, 73 percent met goals for mathematics and for science, and 25 percent for special education.
+For Private/Independent Institutions, 70 percent of mathematics programs met goals, 71 percent for science, and 72 percent met goals for special education.
+When looking at the subject areas, special education programs were able to meet their goals at a higher percentage compared to mathematics and science in both the California State University and Private/Independent Institution segments.
 When looking at higher education segments, Private/Independent intuitions were able to meet the goals at a higher rate compared to public segments.

 Table 9b.
-Annual Goals to Increase Number of Prospective Teachers in Mathematics, Science, Special Education, by Higher Education Segment, 2019-20
+Annual Goals to Increase Number of Prospective Teachers in Mathematics, Science, Special Education, by Higher Education Segment, 2020-21

-$^{12}$ an IHE is identified as having 2 programs when both a traditional and alternative (Intern) are offered.
+$[\]sqrt{1}$ an IHE is identified as having 2 programs when both a traditional and alternative (Intern) are offered.